Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/microservices.md

 ---
 Title: Microservices
 Slug: microservices
-Lead: Minimise dependencies and promote scalability across multiple dimensions
+Lead: Minimise dependencies and promote scalability.
 Description: Microservices are a collection of application services that are independently deployable, loosely coupled and organized around business capabilities.
 Tags:
   - Architecture